 How to plan Loch Lomond Elopement

-♥ You’ll need to be a member of the Humanist Society Scotland; this is included when you book your celebrant.
+♥ You’ll need to be a member of the Humanist Society Scotland; this is included when you book your wedding celebrant.

-♥ Contact Loch Lomond and the Trossachs National Park to ask for permission to hold your ceremony at your chosen location.
+♥ Contact Loch Lomond and the Trossachs National Park to ask for permission to hold your wedding ceremony at your chosen location.